 Granite and concrete are both high-quality options.
 Perhaps granite will wear a bit better.
 Maybe concrete will finally let you have that LED-embedded countertop that looks like a starry sky.
 No matter which material you choose, you won't get off cheap.
 Both granite and concrete are going to run anywhere from $50 to $100 per square foot installed.
 That price will go up with custom concrete built-ins or high-end, single-slab granite.
 In the end, it's all about your personal needs.
 If the idea of countertop maintenance chills you to the bone, you might do better with granite.
 If you're dying to chop some broccoli on a sparkling night sky, concrete's the only way to go.

-For more information on concrete, granite and other countertop materials, look over the links on the next page.
+For more information on concrete, granite and other countertop materials, look over the links below.